How to Successfully Monetise a Hometown Blog — The story of Paigemindsthegap.com

 I use Travelpayouts for tours and activities, rental car, train, and flight affiliate programs.
 I also use CJ, ShareASale, and Impact for various other affiliate programs, like accommodations, travel gear, events, and attraction passes.

 I primarily use affiliate links and the Deep Link Generator to send my readers to highly targeted recommendations.
-I use only a few widgets and almost no banners, since I’ve had no luck converting with these tools.
+I use only a few widgets.

 Screenshot displays affiliate links in the article 14 Romantic Things To Do for Couples in Atlanta, Georgia